 One of the first things I started doing was simply reframing the fear into excitement every time it came up.
 Just reminding myself every time that what I was feeling was excitement, not fear.

-For example, when someone asks me if I can help them with their problems, I always feel “afraid” to start talking about money.
+For example, when a stranger messages me to ask if I can help them with their problems, I always feel “afraid” to start asking for money.
 When I believe what I am feeling is fear, I come up with all kinds of reasons why I feel that way:

 • They will think I only care about money, not about helping them.